hafarah/BulkRNASeqPipelinePancreas/BULKRNASEQPIPELINEPN.md

 #add to bottom, print the file path here and save changes
 export PATH=$PATH:/home/user/apps/hisat2-2.2.1

-sudo apt install hisat2
-# or conda install -c bioconda hisat2 if you have Conda avialable
+# or conda install -c bioconda hisat2 if you have Conda available
-# place the program on path by adding this to the bottom of the shell configuration file
+# place the program on PATH by adding this to the bottom of the shell configuration file
 nano ~/.bashrc

 export PATH="/path/to/hisat2:$PATH"